People Will Talk

-People Will Talk is a 1951 American romantic comedy-drama film written and directed by Joseph L. Mankiewicz and produced by Darryl F. Zanuck, based on the German play by Curt Goetz, which was made into a movie in Germany (Doctor Praetorius, 1950).
-Released by 20th Century-Fox, it stars Cary Grant and Jeanne Crain, with supporting performances by Hume Cronyn, Finlay Currie, Walter Slezak and Sidney Blackmer.
+People Will Talk is a 1951 American romantic comedy-drama film written and directed by Joseph L. Mankiewicz, produced by Darryl F. Zanuck and released by Twentieth Century-Fox.
+The screenplay is based on the play Frauenarzt Dr. med.
+Hiob Prätorius by Curt Goetz, which had previously been adapted for the screen in the German film Doctor Praetorius (1950).
+The film stars Cary Grant, Jeanne Crain, Hume Cronyn, Finlay Currie, Walter Slezak and Sidney Blackmer.

 Mankiewicz's screenplay was nominated for the Writers Guild of America Award for Best Written Comedy.